ibm-cloud-docs/power-iaas/faq.md

 No. It is the customer's responsibility to maintain, update, and manage the AIX, IBM i or Linux operating system.

-## How does licensing work for the AIX, IBM i or Linux operating systems?
+## How does licensing work for the AIX, IBM i, or Linux operating systems?
 {: #os-support}
 {: faq}